fenago/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 ```

-Now that we know how to prepare data for multi-step forecasting, let’s
+Now that we know how to prepare data for multi-step forecasting, let's
 look at some LSTM
 models that can learn this mapping.